The Oak Center General Store

 How does our CSA work?

-• Invest in the beginning of the season in one of five options and receive weekly (early June to mid October) organically grown vegetables and fruits as they come into season:
+• Invest in the beginning of the season in one of five options and receive weekly (early June to mid October) organically grown vegetables as they come into season:

-• Deluxe share (feeds larger families or veggie lovers: Includes double bunches of broccoli, cauliflower, scallions, salad mix, asparagus, and extras on deluxe items like berries, fruit, garlic and requested items $500
+• Deluxe share (feeds larger families or veggie lovers: Includes extras of broccoli, cauliflower, scallions, salad mix, and other favorites$525

-• Pick-up days are every Friday at Oak Center General Store; or at the farmers market in Rochester Saturday morning; or the Lake City farmers market.
+• Pick-up days are Friday at Oak Center General Store or at the Farmers Market in Rochesteron Saturday morning.

 • Options may be split by members.